Distributed controller synthesis for deadlock avoidance

-In this work we consider distributed systems with locks; each process can take or release a lock from a pool of locks.
-Locks are one of the most classical concepts in distributed systems.
-They are also probably the most frequently used synchronization mechanism in concurrent programs.
-We formulate our results in a control setting rather than synthesis -- this avoids the need for a specification formalism.
-The objective is to find a local strategy for each process so that the global system does not get stuck.
-For unrestricted systems with locks we hit again an undecidability barrier, as for the models discussed above.
-Undecidability was known already for the verification of systems where each process is modelled as a pushdown automaton~\cite{KahIvaGup05}, since unrestricted usage of locks allows for inter-process communication.
-Yet, we are able to find quite interesting restrictions making distributed control synthesis for systems with locks decidable, and even algorithmically manageable.
+For unrestricted lock-sharing systems we hit again an undecidability barrier, as for the models discussed above.
+Undecidability was known already for the verification of systems where each process is modeled as a pushdown automaton~\cite{KahIvaGup05}, since unrestricted usage of locks allows for inter-process communication.
+Yet, we are able to find quite interesting restrictions making distributed control synthesis for lock-sharing systems decidable, and even algorithmically manageable.
 The first restriction is to limit the number of locks available to each process to two.
-The classical example is the dining philosophers problem, where each philosopher has two locks corresponding to the left and the right fork.
-Observe that we do not limit the total number of locks in the system.
-We show that the complexity of this synthesis problem is at the second level of the polynomial hierarchy.
-The problem gets even simpler when we restrict the strategies such that they cannot block a process when all locks are available.
+The standard example is the dining philosophers problem, where each philosopher has two locks corresponding to the left and the right fork.
+It is important to note that we do \emph{not} limit the \emph{total number} of locks in the system.
+We show that for such systems the complexity of the synthesis problem is at the second level of the polynomial hierarchy.
+The problem gets even simpler when we restrict the local strategies such that they cannot block the process when all locks are available.
 We call such strategies \emph{locally live}.
-We obtain an \NP-algorithm for locally live strategies, and even a \PTIME\ algorithm when the access to locks is \emph{exclusive}.
-This means that once a process tries to acquire some lock it cannot switch to another action before getting it.
-In other words, a process that tries to get a lock is blocked as long as this lock is not available.
+In this case we obtain an \NP-algorithm, and even a \PTIME\ algorithm when the access to locks is \emph{exclusive}.
+The latter means that once a process tries to acquire some lock it cannot switch to another action before getting it.
+In other words, a process that tries to get a lock is blocked as long as the lock is not available.